edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

 17. You can just click next on this screen.
     - ## Note:
-        ***The nice benefit of MSI's is the fact it will automatically put in the install and uninstall strings for you.
+        ***A benefit of MSI's is the fact it will automatically put in the install and uninstall strings for you.
 Which is nice.***

         ***You can add additional switches to the install if need be.
 Some applications have them that aids in the install of the application***

         ***Refer to software documentation for those switches***

 ![alt text](./Assets/9.png)